andrewsil1/MandelViewer/README.md

 The calculator itself makes use of 40-bit fixed point math with only 5 bits dedicated to the integer portion, given the limited range of the complex values required for the application.
 This provides a reasonable tradeoff between maximum zoom depth, chip area required for the math (only 240 DSP blocks are available in the Artix-7), and the performance of the calculation.
+The algorithm was adapted initially from the Wikipedia pseudocode, including a few simple optimizations mentioned there such as first-order periodicity checking to allow early loop termination, as well as pre-testing of whether the current pixel is located within the primary cardioid bulbs of the set, which allows the loop to be skipped altogether for many points which would otherwise require a maximum-duration calculation.

 While a modern desktop CPU that makes use of vector floating point operations and/or a GPU to perform similar calculations can easily outstrip the performance of this FPGA, that wasn't really the point of the exercise.
 However, given the slow speed